sdobnaya/npmPackage_regExp/README.md

-# Human readable regular expressions
+# Human readable regular expressions (JS)

-Regular expressions builder to make your RegExp code readable.
+Regular expressions builder to make your RegExp code readable, that you can find as an npm package as well

 > ### Make RegExp readable ~_~~again~~_~